bonitobird/useful_links/README.md

 - [Desmos Graphing Calculator](https://www.desmos.com/calculator)
 - [WolframAlpha](https://www.wolframalpha.com/) - a little bit of everything you could ever want from a calculator and more
 - [ZunZun](www.zunzun.com) - curve fitting
+-   This site comes and goes.
+As of 6/2021, it is down, but you can use [FindCurves](www.findcurves.com).

 ## Mechanical